zengbing15/lumos_doc/docs/preparation/createaccount.md

   50,000 CKB can be claimed for each Testnet address from the [faucet](https://faucet.nervos.org/) per 24 hours.

 ### Step 6.
-Check the Capacity of the Account of Alice.
+Check the Balance for the Account of Alice.

-To check the capacity of the account, execute the `ckb-cli wallet get-capacity --address <the Testnet address of the account>` command as follows:
+To check the balance of an account on DEV chain or Testnet, execute the `ckb-cli wallet get-capacity --address <the Testnet address of the account>` command.

 ```shell {1}
 ckb-cli wallet get-capacity --address "ckt1qyq8uqrxpw9tzg4u5waydrzmdmh8raqt0k8qmuetsf"
 immature: 8039446.8758295 (CKB)
 total: 10451302.54823011 (CKB)
 ```

+To check the balance of an account on Mainnet, execute the `ckb-cli wallet get-capacity --address <the Mainnet address of the account>` command.

 ### Step 7.
 Create an account for Bob.